Schorlemmer Dragoons

 Origin and History

 In June 1727, the units was divided into 2 distinct regiments giving birth to Dragoner-Regiment Nr.
-7, placed under the command of colonel von Dockum.
+7, placed under the command of Colonel von Dockum.

 During the Seven Years' War, the regiment was under the command of:

-• since May 17 1747: Ludwig Wilhelm von Schorlemmer
+• from May 17, 1747: Ludwig Wilhelm von Schorlemmer

-• from November 9 1760 to January 24 1777: Carl Friedrich von Meier
+• from November 9, 1760 to January 24, 1777: Carl Friedrich von Meier (aka Meyer)

 The numbering system (Stammliste) was first used by Leopold I., Fürst von Anhalt-Dessau (Der alte Dessauer) in the Dessauer Spezifikation from 1737.
 Around 1780 the numbers were used in the printed Stammlisten, still with some variations for the fusilier regiments.
 It became official by "Cabinets-Ordre" from October 1, 1806.
 The present dragoon regiment was attributed number 6.